Upgrading your iMac's memory yourself is cheaper than going through Apple

 If you need 64GB of RAM but have no plans to expand to 128GB, pick up this four-stick kit to save some money and still get more memory than most people will use.

-How to choose the right RAM for your iMac
+How to choose the right RAM for your 27-inch Intel iMac

-So, why do you want to go with third-party RAM at all instead of buying more RAM when you order your iMac?
+So, why do you want to go with third-party RAM at all instead of buying more RAM when you order your 27-inch iMac?
 It comes down to cost.
-If you, for instance, need a massive 128GB of RAM in your iMac, it'll run you an additional $2,600 if you choose the upgrade option from Apple.
-Get OWC's 128GB RAM set? $600.
+For instance, if you need a massive 128GB of RAM in your iMac, it'll run you an additional $2,600 if you choose Apple's upgrade option.
+Get the Timetec Hynix 128GB RAM set? $647.

-When it comes to buying a memory upgrade for your iMac, my first piece of advice is the same for any other component: buy the best that you can afford.
+When buying a memory upgrade for your iMac, my first piece of advice is the same for any other component: buy the best you can afford.
 While I would recommend spending money on a better graphics processor or more storage before you buy a RAM upgrade, memory is still worth upgrading if you can.

 The exciting news for iMac owners is that you only really need to worry about capacity.
-The memory that you get for your iMac, and indeed, everything I've recommended has to have these basic specifications:
+The memory that you get for your iMac, and indeed, everything we've recommended, has to have these basic specifications:

 - PC4-21333